openstate/coronalert/README.md

 ## Documentation

-The documentation of the Poliscoops API can be found at [docs.coronalert.nl](http://docs.coronalert.nl/).
+The documentation of the CoronAlert API can be found at [docs.coronalert.nl](http://docs.coronalert.nl/).

 We use [Sphinx](http://sphinx-doc.org/) to create the documentation.
 The source files are included in this repo under the `docs` directory.